upbound/docs/content/knowledge-base/byoc.md

 ---
-title: Manage Internal Resources with Managed Control Planes
+title: Orchestrate Internal Resources with Managed Control Planes
 weight: 6
 description: Manage internal resources with managed control planes even if their APIs are not exposed to the internet.
 ---